Technical Overview

 Instant upgrades

 Qumulo’s iterative development process is simple and streamlined, with new software updates released regularly.
-Not only does this enable rapid innovation to develop and roll out new features, but it also fosters a more secure storage platform.
+This enables rapid innovation to develop and roll out new features and fosters a more secure storage platform.

 Qumulo engineered the upgrade process to be quick and easy.
-Our entire software stack is containerized which enables us to upgrade an entire cluster, regardless of size, in 20 seconds, eliminating roll-backs in the process, since the functionality and stability of the updated version can be fully validated before the older version is shut down.
+The Qumulo Core software stack is fully containerized, enabling the upgrade of an entire cluster in 20 seconds, regardless of size.
+The need for rollbacks is eliminated since the functionality and stability of the updated version can be fully validated before the older version is shut down.